After the best PlayStation VR2 games? Here are our recommendations for the top 25 best PS VR2 games on the PS5 VR headset.

 Pistol Whip

 It's a beautiful intersection between rhythm games, Superhot-like action, and Matrix-style cinematic flair.
-You'll move along on-rail scenes with enemies popping up to a pumping soundtrack – your task is not just to shoot the enemies as they approach but to do so in time with the beat of the music.
-It's a fantastic concept and developers Cloudhead Games continue to expand the game with numerous free content updates and expansions.
+You'll move along on-rail scenes with enemies popping up to a pumping soundtrack.
+Your task is not just to shoot the enemies as they approach but to do so in time with the beat of the music.
+It's a fantastic concept, and developers Cloudhead Games continued expanding the game for years with numerous free content updates.

 Red Matter 2